 For information on the entrance to the Schreyer Honors College as an incoming first-year student, please visit the Schreyer website.

 For continuing Penn State students intending or declared in the LHR major, there are two ways to enter the Schreyer Honors College.
-For students who start at University Park campus in the College of the Liberal Arts and choose to aspire to the Paterno Fellows Program, fulfillment of those requirements over two, three, or four semesters leads to Paterno Fellow and Schreyer Honors College membership.
-For other students, including UP Liberal Arts students who did not choose the Paterno Fellows aspirant track, the Schreyer Honors College application for continuing students (entering their second or third year) is available starting on March 1 of each year.
+For students who start at Penn State University Park in the College of the Liberal Arts and choose to aspire to the Paterno Fellows Program, fulfillment of those requirements over two, three, or four semesters leads to Paterno Fellow and Schreyer Honors College membership.
+For other students, including Liberal Arts students at the University Park campus who did not choose the Paterno Fellows aspirant track, the Schreyer Honors College application for continuing students (entering their second or third year) is available starting on March 1 of each year.

-Incoming freshmen complete two separate applications: the Penn State undergraduate application and the Schreyer Honors College application.
+Incoming first-year students complete two separate applications: the Penn State undergraduate application and the Schreyer Honors College application.
 It is best to work on both applications at the same time, submitting the Penn State application first, and the Schreyer Honors College application second.

 How to Participate